30 Minute Roasted Pork Tenderloin

 Adam and Joanne's Tips

-- Pork tenderloin doneness: We cook our pork to 145 degrees F. This means the pork will be barely pink in the middle, safe to eat, and ultra juicy.
+- When is Pork Tenderloin Done?
+We cook our pork to 145 degrees F. This means the pork will be barely pink in the middle, safe to eat, and ultra juicy.
 You can cook pork tenderloin to anywhere between 145 degrees F and 160 degrees F. Just keep in mind that keeping it as close to 145 degrees F will result in the juiciest, most tender piece of meat.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.